 There have been numerous scientific studies done on an assortment of seeds, proving many health benefits.

-Whether you are looking to develop an aethetic body, attempting to improve your heart health, or simply trying to stay health- both chia seeds and flaxseed are both excellent options.
+Whether you are looking to develop an aesthetic body, attempting to improve your heart health, or simply trying to stay health- both chia seeds and flaxseed are both excellent options.

 Some of the health benefits of eating seeds such as chia and flax are: